jrcarl624/FriendConnect/README.md

 ## How to use it:

-### Standalone

-You can download this repository and edit the .env file to use this tool standalone.
+If you are using this standalone or via npm you will need to have at least node 18.2 installed with npm.

 ### Pterodactyl

 If you use Pterodactyl Panel you can refer to https://github.com/Androecia/FriendConnect-Pterodactyl for the official egg.
 You'll still want to read below so you understand what certain variables do and are as informed as possible.

+### Standalone

+You can download this repository and edit the .env file to use this tool standalone.

 ### As an NPM library
 ```tty